Annuals vs. Perennials — What is the Difference?

 Determinate vs. Indeterminate

 A determinate plant has a predetermined size, at which point it stops growing.
 An indeterminate plant has a less definite mature size—it grows until something stops it, such as a barrier or a fall frost.
+These terms commonly refer to tomato plants.
 Learn the difference between heirloom and hybrid tomatoes.

 In spring, a gardener gradually transitions tender plants outdoors by slowly introducing them to wind and direct sunlight until they adjust to their new surroundings.
 Here’s the best places to buy plants and seeds online.